 Jesus should be the centrepiece in our lives and we exist to glorify him.
-Jesus willingly did what need to be done for you.
+Jesus willingly did what needed to be done for you.
 What will be your response – to accept or reject the offer of salvation?

 In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death–even death on a cross!
 (Philippians 2:5-8 NIV)

 We have displayed the lyrics of two hymns that focus on the cross below – we hope they will be a blessing to you and encourage a deeper focus on the cross…